 String firstName = "Fred"; String lastName = "Flinstone"; String fullName = firstName + " " + lastName;

-+ operator.
-But as an important note, if you’re going to be adding a lot of Java String objects together, it’s much more efficient to use the Java
+As an important note, if you’re going to be adding a lot of Java String objects together, it’s much more efficient to use the Java

 StringBuffer class.
-Just search this site for "Java StringBuffer" to find more String concatenation examples.
+Just search this site for "Java StringBuffer" to find more string concatenation examples.